 You may click the "Forgot password" link on the sign-in page to retrieve your password.
 If you need further assistance, please call the toll free MyChart patient helpdesk at (877) 768-0732.

-Log into UW Health MyChart and from the left menu select Personal Information and make the changes desired.
+Log into UW Health MyChart and from the My Info menu, choose what you'd like to update.
 You may also indicate if this change should apply to other members of your household or the billing account guarantor.

 We aim to protect your privacy and security of your information.
 While logged into UW Health MyChart, if your keyboard remains idle for 15 minutes or more, you will be automatically logged out of UW Health MyChart.
 We recommend that you log out of your UW Health MyChart session if you need to leave your computer for even a short period of time.